youssefhusain/Gesture-Control-Game/README.md

-Here's a **cleaned-up and well-organized** version of your README with formatting fixes, correct JSON formatting, and a more professional structure:

----

 #  Hand Gesture Recognition API

 A production-ready API for classifying hand gestures into directional commands (`↑ ↓ ← →`) using **FastAPI**, **MediaPipe**, and a **Random Forest** classifier.